earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2016-12-06-R02-start-using-r.md

 ## Creating objects

-You can get output from `R` by typing in math in the console
+You can get output from `R` by typing a mathematical equation into the console - For example, if you type in `3 + 5`, `R` will calculate the output value.

 ```r